-As you have been following our blog series “Getting your buy-side deal done” Part 1 and Part 2 you know exactly what to prepare for a buy-side process and your client appreciates the very structured and professional manner with which you handle the M&A process.
+As you have been following our blog series “Getting your buy-side deal done” Part 1 – first steps of the buy-side process – and Part 2 – indicative offer – you know exactly what to prepare for a buy-side process and your client appreciates the very structured and professional manner with which you handle the M&A process.
 However, weeks are passing and still no sight of the perfect match.
 Covid-19 also struck your city and you are fixing the printer this time in your home office as suddenly your phone rings.
 The golden fleece was found.
 Everyone is super happy.
 Some weeks later the target wants to proceed after receiving the indicative bid that you have prepared and brings us to our today’s topic, due diligence (DD).

 The main goal of the due diligence is to confirm the assumptions that were made in your indicative bid or non-binding offer based on the information you received earlier in the process from the selling company, investigate potential material impacts through a change of ownership and verify that the business is sound.
 As an M&A buy-side advisor, your main task is to coordinate the individual parties of the buy-side DD team such as lawyers, auditors and tax advisors ensuring a swift DD process.
 Depending on the target’s individual situation, the DD scope can slightly vary but in general, the following topics are of relevance:

 - Additional important topics: environmental/ESG, IT, market, HR, IP, integration/transition, GDPR, etc.